Abdukomil/simpe-shopping-app/README.md

-This project is a starting point for a Flutter application.
+This app is the first project for practicing flutter and you can register your product.

 Screen 1